 The panicked mum ran to the nearby Murray’s pharmacy run by Pat and Louise Murray.
 “The mother ran in from the coffee shop with a four week old baby - not breathing.
 My staff laid the baby in the dispensary,” said Pat Murray.
 “My wife Louise is a former paediatric nurse and my technician Danielle Kells is a former Montessori teacher who is trained in paediatric CPR, and they set to work on the infant” he added.
+“We phoned for an ambulance and the two of them did their best while we waited.
+As luck would have it, or by a miracle, a woman outside at the ATM who wondered what the commotion was all about ran over and it turns out she is a senior resuscitation nurse at Crumlin hospital.
 'Biggest crackdown' on rogue pharmacists.
 Nine pharmacists who sold drugs illegally have been banned from practice, after a BBC investigation led to the "biggest crackdown" in UK pharmaceutical history.

 In 2012, undercover reporters were sold Valium and opiates without prescription at seven London pharmacies.
 Now those responsible have been banned for between six months and life.
 The BBC's evidence has been submitted to the government by the General Pharmaceutical Council (GPhC), which is calling for increased powers.